THE AED FOUNDATION

 Breakfast networking speaker sessions at northview

-We endeavor to host speakers at our Breakfast Meetings & Business Sessions that provide timely, informative input on issues that affect our members.
-Our goal is to resume regular breakfast meetings at Northview Golf and Country Club in Surrey, BC in October 2021 so stay tuned for updates coming soon!
+We endeavor to have speakers, at our Breakfast meetings & Business Sessions, that provide timely, informative input on issues that affect our members.
+Regular breakfast meetings occur at Northview Golf and Country Club in Surrey, BC.

 RECENT GUEST SPEAKERS